 - nonproductive cough

 Influenza can make people of any age ill.
-The majority of adults and children have symptoms with influenza for only a few days, while others may have a more serious illness.
+Although most people and children are ill with influenza for only a few days, some have a much more serious illness and may need to be hospitalized.
 Influenza may also lead to pneumonia and/or death.

 What are the different types of influenza?